KxSystems/docs/docs/wp/disaster-floods/index.md

 This dataset was then joined onto the stream-gauge data, adding columns counting the number of times a given stream gauge reached each warning level per month.

 For the sake of this project, we only wanted to focus on the Flood stage.
 This level was chosen in an attempt to achieve a more balanced dataset while still predicting a meaningful target.
 Choosing either of the more severe levels would result in a very low number of targets making it more difficult to discern events of interest.
 Our target data was a binary label denoting whether the flood warning level was reached in a given month.
-Any site that claimed to flood more than 28 days per month were omitted from the dataset as we only wanted to focus on events that occured infrequently and were more difficult to predict.
+Any site that claimed to flood more than 28 days per month were omitted from the dataset as we only wanted to focus on events that occurred infrequently and were more difficult to predict.

 ```q
 threshold:0!select